Python Turtle - Lesson 2

 8print("Hello Adam")

-This code will produce the following results.
+This code will give the following output.

 Hello Jesse